-The five most widely distributed species, each detected on 100% of the plots, were: Carolina Wren, Northern Cardinal, Red-bellied Woodpecker, Red-eyed Vireo, and Tufted Titmouse.
-American Crow, Northern Parula, and Yellow-billed Cuckoo were each detected at 94% of all plots.
-Acadian Flycatcher and Blue-gray Gnatcatcher were detected at 87% of the plots.
-Breeding and foraging habitats for each of these 10 species is common throughout the park unit.
-Sixteen species were detected at only one plot each on point counts: American Robin, Barred Owl, Black Vulture, Brown Thrasher, Chimney Swift, Common Yellowthroat, Eastern Bluebird, Eastern Phoebe, Green Heron, Grasshopper Sparrow, Northern Mockingbird, Ovenbird, Swainson's Warbler, Wild Turkey, Wood Duck, and Yellow-breasted Chat.
+A total of 64 species were documented during the breeding seasons.
+An extra 7 species were recorded as incidental species detections for a total of 72 species.The five most widely distributed species were Carolina Wren, Northern Cardinal, Red-bellied Woodpecker, Red-eyed Vireo, and Tufted Titmouse.
+Other widely distributed species are American Crow, Northern Parula, Yellow-billed Cuckoo, Acadian Flycatcher, and Blue-gray Gnatcatcher.Other species found include American Robin, Barred Owl, Black Vulture, Brown Thrasher, Chimney Swift, Common Yellowthroat, Eastern Bluebird, Eastern Phoebe, Green Heron, Grasshopper Sparrow, Northern Mockingbird, Ovenbird, Swainson's Warbler, Wild Turkey, Wood Duck, and Yellow-breasted Chat.

-Mixed flocks of common species such as: Carolina Chickadee, Tufted Titmouse, Golden-crowned and Ruby Crowned Kinglets, and Yellow-rumped Warblers were common with an occasional Brown Creeper joining them or a solitary Hermit Thrush in the ground cover nearby.
-Northern Cardinal, American Goldfinch, American Robin, Eastern Bluebird, Cedar Waxwing, and Carolina Wren were abundant as well.
-Seven species of woodpeckers were regularly found during the winter.
-Mixed sparrow flocks made up predominately of White-throated Sparrow, Song Sparrow, Chipping Sparrow, Field Sparrow, Dark-eyed Junco, and Eastern Towhee were common throughout brushy areas within the park unit.
+A total of 49 species were documented during the winter surveys.
+Many of these were waterbirds and waterfowl found at the Star Fort Pond.
+Raptors such as Red-shouldered Hawks, Red-tailed Hawks, and Black Vultures and Turkey Vultures were found soaring over the forest and hunting or scavenging the fields.
+American Crows and Blue Jays were numerous as well.
+Wild TurkeyDuring the winter many species were found in mixed groups.
+These groups often included Carolina Chickadee, Tufted Titmouse, Golden-crowned and Ruby Crowned Kinglets, and Yellow-rumped Warblers.
+Other common species recorded were Northern Cardinal, American Goldfinch, American Robin, Eastern Bluebird, Cedar Waxwing, and Carolina Wren.
+In addition, seven species of woodpeckers were regularly found during the winter.
+Mixed sparrow flocks made up predominately of White-throated Sparrow, Song Sparrow, Chipping Sparrow, Field Sparrow, Dark-eyed Junco, and Eastern Towhee were common throughout brushy areas.